MuKimLong/MuKimLong/README.md

 First of all, I would like to introduce a classic CNN classification project.
 Because this is a Pneumonia Detection model that I made for a doctor friend in Chile, which gave me great pleasure.
 You can also find the Streamlit codes I used to deploy this project.
 At the same time, I will also put the Lung Cancer Detection and Detection of Sick Leaves projects, which I also classified as CNN, in the same folder.
-In addition, the Real-Time Vehicle Tracking AI application I made using NVIDIA's DeepStream and TAO Toolkit, Sign Language Action Detection,
+In addition, the Real-Time Vehicle Tracking AI application I made using NVIDIA's DeepStream and TAO Toolkit, -Sign Language Action Detection,
-Lip Read,
+-Lip Read,
-Face Detection,
+-Face Detection,
-Pose Estimation,
+-Pose Estimation,
-Volume Control with Fingers,
+-Volume Control with Fingers,
-Face Mash projects will also be included in this repository.
+-Face Mash projects will also be included in this repository.

 It will give me pleasure to deepen in any area of my field.
 Please do not hesitate to contact me for anything you think will benefit each other, the company, humanity or the universe
 **muhammet.uzn@gmail.com**